nats-io/nats.deno/README.md

 - `timeout`: how long to wait for the response
 - `headers`: optional headers to include with the message
 - `noMux`: create a new subscription to handle the request.
-Normally a shared subscription is used to receive request messages.
+Normally a shared subscription is used to receive response messages.
-- `reply`: optional subject where the reply should be received
+- `reply`: optional subject where the reply should be sent.

 #### `noMux` and `reply`